 The Palais (stage): The big gig arrives and the band sings one of their standards (DUMB THINGS) as well as a new June composition (SHOES UNDER MY BED) to a rapturous audience, opening act 2.
 Harry and June are totally “in synch” – especially playing the more tender love song that June wrote.
 The only sign of trouble: June notes that Tom is unsteady on his feet.

 The Espy Backstage: After the gig, Harry and June confront Tom: they can tell he’s high and he nearly blew it on-stage.
 Tom defends that he still played a great gig – probably better than if he’d been straight, but Harry and June aren’t buying it.
 June tells him in no uncertain terms to get his shit together.
 Harry backs her up: sort yourself out or you’re out.
 There’s too much at stake to take any chances on anyone who’s unreliable.
 (EVERYBODY LOVES YOU BABY) Harry storms off.
 Tom sneers at June, unimpressed that she and Harry appear to be joined at the hip all of a sudden.
 June gives him short shrift but suddenly feels nauseous.
 She makes excuses about the Chinese take-out she ate before the show and races off-stage to throw-up.
-Tom laments to the audience the hold that his addiction has on him.
+Back on the Couch, Tom laments to the audience the hold that his addiction has on him.
 (KEEP ON COMING BACK FOR MORE)

 Melbourne venue (green room): A toilet flushes (O.S.) and June enters the green room, wobbly on her feet, to find a concerned Dan.
 She maintains her cover story to Dan about eating something off but Dan is clearly dubious, gently pointing out they all ate the same take-out together.
 He points out he’s noticed she hasn’t been drinking lately.
 June’s surprised he’s paying that much attention to her.
 Not wanting her to think he’s “showing any interest” Dan covers: he keeps an eye on all his band members; that’s his job.
 Besides, in this environment, it’s not hard to notice when some suddenly goes teetotal.
 He pointedly asks if she’s “told Harry.”
 She shakes her head.